dongji00/EGSM/README.md

 # EGSM Enhancing Green Screen Matting

 ## Important Notice:
-##The Adobe dataset has legal and responsibility restrictions and must not be shared arbitrarily!!!
+## The [Adobe dataset](https://alphamatting.com/) has legal and responsibility restrictions and must not be shared arbitrarily.

 Environment:
 Python 3.6